 - Negative serum pregnancy test within one week prior to registration for females of childbearing potential.

-- Prior systemic therapy as part of concurrent treatment approach for previously diagnosed stage III NSCLC, adjuvant therapy for stage III NSCLC, as adjuvant therapy for previously resected NSCLC, or for other previous cancers is permitted.
+- Prior systemic therapy as part of concurrent treatment approach for previously diagnosed stage I-III NSCLC, adjuvant or neo-adjuvant therapy for stage I-III NSCLC, as adjuvant therapy for previously resected or irradiated NSCLC, or for other previous cancers is permitted.

 - If primary disease in the thoracic cavity was previously treated with local therapy in the form of surgery or radiation, any new local/regional disease recurrence should be technically treatable with SBRT or hypofractionated radiation after induction systemic therapy.

-- The patient or a legally authorized representative must provide study-specific informed consent prior to study entry.
+- The patient or a legally authorized representative must provide study-specific informed consent prior to study registration.

-- Prior radiotherapy for patients with brain metastases prior to enrollment is acceptable.
+- Radiotherapy for patients with brain metastases prior to registration is acceptable.

-- Patients with brain metastases are eligible if these lesions have been previously treated and the patients have no clinical or radiographic evidence of progression within 30 days prior to enrollment.
+- Patients with brain metastases are eligible if these lesions have been previously treated or resolved and the patients have no clinical or radiographic evidence of progression prior to registration.

-- Subjects may receive palliative radiotherapy for symptomatic metastases prior to enrollment provided that there is at least one other non-irradiated lesion amenable to LCT at the time of enrollment.
+- Subjects may receive palliative radiotherapy for symptomatic metastases or primary disease prior to registration provided that there is at least one other non-irradiated lesion amenable to LCT at the time of registration.

 - Clinical or radiologic evidence of new, untreated, and/or progressive brain metastases prior to registration after induction systemic therapy.